Materials and Design

 Hard to recycle materials removed from Own Brand packaging (UK)

 Removing hard to recycle materials

 Our organic bagged prepared salads are now made from Polyethylene (Polythene).
 In addition, the plastic packaging for our onions has also changed from Polypropylene (PP) to Polyethylene (PE).
 As a result, this means that 102 tonnes of non-recyclable film used to package the onions will move to recyclable film per year.
-PE film can be recycled into our 10p Bags for Life that are made from 94% recycled plastic.
-Recycled PE can also make long-life products such as park benches, bollards and waste bins.
+Recycled PE can make long-life products such as park benches, bollards and waste bins.

 PE film is similar to the plastic found in carrier bags and can be recycled in the same way.
 We’ll encourage our customers to bring the PE film bags to our larger stores to be recycled.
 Customers can also take the salad and onion bags to anywhere that collects plastic carrier bags.

 We stopped selling single use carrier bags in 2017 to help our customers reuse their shopping bags and use less plastic.
 The reusable Bags for Life we sell today are made using at least 94% recycled plastic and are fully recyclable in our stores.
 They also raise millions of pounds for great causes through our Bags of Help initiative.

 To prevent used bags from going waste, we also have carrier bag recycling facilities at the front of our large stores.
 Customers can also use them to recycle the plastic used pack food such as bread and salad bags

 We are replacing polystyrene pizza bases with cardboard in all our Own Brand pizza products.
 Eighteen Own Brand pizza lines have moved to cardboard, with the final three being developed.
 We’ve changed 32.5m trays per annum to cardboard, replacing over 300 tonnes of polystyrene.
 This has saved 9.8g of plastic on average per line.